 Use an Iron Pan for Cooking

 This is a pretty cool tip for adding iron naturally to your family’s food.
-If you make the food, like for example a pasta sauce or casserole, in an iron pan (link to Amazon), the iron content will be many times higher than if cooked in a regular pan.
+If you make the food, like for example a pasta sauce or casserole, in an iron pan, the iron content will be many times higher than if cooked in a regular pan.
 Just make sure you use one of those oldfashioned black pans and not one that’s enameled.

 Be Careful with Cow’s Milk